St. Augustine and Ponte Vedra: Amazingly Affordable

 On Florida’s Historic Coast, some of the most memorable natural wonders, historic sites and family adventures are free (or nearly free).

-It doesn’t take a fortune to experience the centuries-old city of St. Augustine, the outstanding golf and seaside elegance of Ponte Vedra, and the area’s 42 miles of pristine Atlantic beaches.
-There are plenty of things to do for free or $10 or less.
+There’s still a lot of summer left.
+But what if you don’t have a lot of time or money left to do it all?
+Fortunately, Florida’s Historic Coast offers plenty of opportunities to squeeze a little more luxury out of even the shortest summer vacation.
+And during the lazy days of August and September you can experience the centuries-old city of St. Augustine, the outstanding golf and seaside elegance of Ponte Vedra, and the area’s 42 miles of pristine Atlantic beaches, along with plenty of things to do for free or $10 or less.

 Before diving in, check out our top picks for budget-friendly attractions and activities.